AntonioModer/obvar/README.md

 print(var.v)
 ```

-The variables value is on the `v` attribute.
+The variable's value is on the `v` attribute.

 ## Assigning a new value